Noel-Ocean/HealthEconomics_AdverseSelectionExperiment/README.md

-# Adverse Experiment: A Classroom Experiment
+# Adverse Selection: A Classroom Experiment

 ### About the web application:
 This web app is run as a seminar activity for Health Economics.
 The activity mimics the consumer decision making, price rises and market collapse in heatlh insurance market, illustrating the concept of Adverse Selection.